For Student Entrepreneurs, founders, institutions, corporates, and public partners

 Expert conversations

-Founder, operator, investor, and ecosystem sessions where you can ask direct questions and hear the messy parts, not just the success story.
+Founder, operator, investor, and ecosystem sessions where you ask direct questions and hear the messy parts, not just the success story.

 Peer learning